Ghoster738/Future-Cop-MIT/README.md

 &ensp; __ACT__: I think this holds the "actors" of the game.
 As of now only one type of act can be read.
 More will come.

 &ensp; __ANM__: This is the animated 64x48 images.
-It is only used in Crime War in Future Cop what for some reason.
+It is only used in Crime War in Future Cop for some reason.

 &ensp; __BMP__: This holds the textures.
-However, there is still things I do understand about the Windows and Mac format.
+However, there is still things I do not understand about the Windows and Mac format.

 &ensp; __FNTP__: This holds the font resource.
 However, I want to redo this code because it is terrible.
 Only the windows version works, and I do not know why!